-Beginning with the 2024-25 school year, districts implementing the PE portfolio will see:
+Districts implementing the PE portfolio will see:

 - a clear alignment between grade-level standards and student expectations. - a streamlined approach to standards selection focused on skills-based mastery. - an updated format to help teachers and peer reviewers clearly align student work to performance levels.